![]() |

 with the year six-oh

-nor did it stop with the one
+nor did it stop

 ending in six-nine